 1. What’s your story?
 Where are you from?

-My story is quote a long and windy one.
+My story is quite a long and windy one.
 I have always been creative and after graduating with an academic degree, I still maintained an artistic practice of my own.
 The span of work over the years includes supporting young adults within a college art department, creative practitioner across schools incorporating art into the mainstream subject areas and also a carnival costume maker, quite a feat for someone who is 5ft 2″ whilst the costumes are over 10ft!
-It wasn’t until a health scare which was a wake up call a few years ago, that I began painting and concentrating on pursuing art as a livelihood and a business as opposed to something I just tried to fit into a so called ‘proper job’.
+It wasn’t until a health scare which was a wake-up call a few years ago, that I began painting and concentrating on pursuing art as a livelihood and a business as opposed to something I just tried to fit into a so-called ‘proper job’.